Temple of Hephaestus: Cultic significance for metal workers

+Civic significance

+In front of the temple, archaeologists identified the remains of an altar where sacrifices would have been performed as part of the festivals.
+The temple’s architectural sculpture—such as the east frieze showing Theseus’s battle with the Pallantides (usurpers of Athens) and the west frieze depicting the Centauromachy further indicates the civic significance of its cult.
+Scholars interpret these scenes as political allegories: by likening Hephaestus’s sanctuary to other civic monuments (the nearby Royal Stoa and Stoa Poikile also celebrated Athens’s heroes and victories), the temple proclaimed Athens’s identity as a city of ingenuity, order, and civilized endeavor.

 Church

 Around AD 700, the temple was turned into a Christian church, dedicated to Saint George.
 Exactly when the temple was converted to a Christian church remains unknown.
 There are assumptions however that this possibly occurred in the 7th century.

-Adding all kind of adjectives in the names of the churches, or the commemorated saints, is commonplace in Greek-orthodox tradition.
-The characterization as Saint George "Akamates" has been given a lot of explanations.
+The addition of adjectives to churches, or their commemorated saints, is commonplace in Greek Orthodox tradition.
+The characterization as Saint George "Akamates" has been given many explanations.
 One states that it probably derives from the name of Akamantas, the son of Theseus and Pheadra, later transformed to Akamatos, and later still to Akamates.
 Another is based on the literal sense of the word akamates (= flaneur, or loiterer), because during the Ottoman Era the temple was used only once a year, on the day of the feast of St. George.
-A third option is that the name is from Archbishop of Athens Michael Akominatos, who might have been the first to perform a Divine Liturgy in the church.
+A third option is that the name is from Archbishop of Athens Michael Akominatos, who might have been the first to celebrate a Divine Liturgy in the church.

-The last Divine Liturgy in the temple took place on 21 February 1833, during the celebrations for the arrival of Otto in Greece.
-In the presence of the Athenians and of many others the bishop Neophytos Talantiou (i.e. of Atalante) gave a speech.
+The last Divine Liturgy in the temple took place on 21 February 1833, during the celebrations for the arrival of Otto of Greece to his new kingdom.
+In the presence of the Athenians and of many others the bishop Neophytos Talantiou of Atalante gave a speech.